In this post I will be sharing an Easy Pineapple Coleslaw Recipe.

 Unfortunately I never made it to the restaurant serving up this fabulous side dish so I just made my own.
 My pineapple coleslaw recipe is perfectly delicious and easy to make with just a few ingredients.

 Doesn’t that look wonderful?
 I love the bright colors of the green cabbage, purple cabbage and bright orange carrots along with the slightly sweet and creamy pineapple dressing.
+This summer side is a keeper!

 For this recipe, I didn’t add onion, but you could add some purple minced onion if you like.